Basic Yogic Points

 Swamiji summed up the basic essence of the science of yoga into the following five basic points with the belief that people could use these principles to attain physical and mental health as well as spiritual growth.

 1. Exercise (Asanas)

-The modern lifestyle does not provide natural motion of muscles and joints.
-Because of insufficient muscle length (flexibility) and muscle strength our bodies develop disease and discomfort over time.
+The modern lifestyle often does not provide natural motion of muscles and joints.
+Because of insufficient muscle length, tone and muscle strength our bodies develop disease and discomfort over time.
 Our physical body is meant to move and find freedom through exercise.
-Proper exercise should be pleasant to the practitioner while beneficial to the body, mind, and spiritual life.
+Healthy exercise should be pleasant to the practitioner while beneficial to the body, mind, and spiritual life.

 2. Breathing (Pranayama)

 Most people do not utilize their lungs' optimum capacity.
 Yoga teaches us how to use the lungs to their maximum capacity and how to control the breath.
 Proper breathing should be deep, slow, and rhythmic.
-They increase vitality and mental clarity, while eliminating stress and tension.
+Breathing exercises increase vitality and mental clarity, while eliminating stress and tension.

 3. Relaxation (Savasana)

 Because of our fast-paced live styles in which we are constantly barraged with external stimuli, we are continually switching our bodies into the classic "fight or flight" syndrome.
 Stressful situations arise and we tense up, but even after these situations pass, we continue to carry the stress and tension.
 Over time, this has a tremendously negative cumulative effect.
 Yogis of yore devised very powerful techniques of deep relaxation that can be employed to help us deal with this very modern problem.
 Through the deep relaxation of all muscles in the body, the yogi can thoroughly rejuvenate his nervous system and attain a deep sense of inner peace.